 - NOTE: Do NOT stop enroute at the 49 Crossing.

-- Pointed Rocks: Arriving in Cool, park in the lot on your right just past the Cool Firehouse.
+- Pointed Rocks: Arriving in Cool, turn on to St. Florian Court and park in the State Park parking lot immediately past the Cool fire station on your left.
 It is an easy 3/4 mile walk to the aid station.
-Absolutely no crew/spectator parking is allowed along Hwy 49 in either direction.
-Crewmembers who attempt to stop/park at the 49 Crossing risk having their runner disqualified.
-Also, the State Highway Patrol will be monitoring the aid station area; anyone parking or stopping on the shoulder of Hwy 49 will be ticketed.
+Follow the signs to the aid station.
+Absolutely no crew/spectator parking is allowed anywhere along Hwy 49 in either direction.
+Crew members who attempt to stop/park at the 49 Crossing or on Hwy 49 risk having their runner disqualified.
+Also, the California Highway Patrol will be monitoring the aid station area; anyone parking or stopping on the shoulder of Hwy 49 will be ticketed.

 - Green Gate: Reached from the south via Sliger Mine Road off Highway 193, Green Gate is difficult to access and has very limited parking.
 No vehicles allowed past the end of the paved road.
 Access from vehicle to the aid station is by foot only (1.25 miles).
+Do not park on private property.
 Note that there is no shuttle service to the Green Gate as in years past.

 - Pointed Rocks to Finish Line — Allow 30 minutes.
 Return towards Auburn on Highway 49.
 Cross the bridge over the American River and make an immediate left.
 Follow the highway uphill for 2 miles.
 Continue straight on Highway 49.
 It will become High Street, heading west.
 Continue on High Street and turn left onto Finley Street, follow three blocks to the stadium.